-Did you know that more people celebrate New Years around the world than any other holiday?
-But, of course, that doesn’t mean that we all celebrate it in the same way.
+[Updated 12/15/2022] Did you know that more people celebrate New Years around the world than any other holiday?
+But, of course, that doesn’t mean that we all have the same New Year Traditions.

 How I celebrate the New Year– watching the NYC countdown on television, kissing at midnight, champagne toasts, and fireworks– may be relatively commonplace in the United States.
 But New Year customs vary widely in different cultures around the world.

 Each country seems to have its own unique New Years celebrations, with different customs for ensuring health, wealth, happiness, and luck in the coming year.

 As we learn more about the various New Years celebrations around the world, we may discover strange cultural twists that seem foreign to us.

 But these unique variations in the way people celebrate the New Year are part of what makes exploring the world so great.